-If your abnormal heart rhythm comes and goes, you may need to wear a special monitor that records the heart's rhythms to help diagnose atrial fibrillation.
+If your abnormal heart rhythm comes and goes, you may need to wear a special monitor to diagnose the problem.
+The monitor records the heart's rhythms over a period of time.

 Tests to find heart disease may include:

-To keep atrial fibrillation from coming back.
-These medications may work well in many people, but they can have serious side effects.
-Many patients go back to atrial fibrillation, even while taking these medications.
+- Prevent atrial fibrillation from coming back.
+These drugs work well in many people, but they can have serious side effects.
+Atrial fibrillation returns in many people even while taking these medicines.

-A procedure called radiofrequency ablation can be used to destroy areas in your heart that may be causing your heart rhythm problems.
-You may need a heart pacemaker after this procedure.
+can be used to destroy areas in your heart where the heart rhythm problems originate.
+You may need a heart after this procedure.